edorfaus/TC-06-stuff/snake/README.md

 The game is awkwardly slow, and not quite bug-free, but generally works, and is playable given some patience.

-I do have some ideas for speed-ups, but there are limits to what can be done without breaking the game or switching to another Senbir mode.

 ## Controls

 The game is controlled using the keyboard.